zhemani/InterestCalculator/README.md

 # InterestCalculator
-Application to calculate interest on loans.
+A program which calculates the interest on a specific loan amount inputted by the user.
 Written in C.